rieckpil/progmot/content/post/writing-a-book-remotely.md

 Leanpub is also built around the "Publish Early, Publish Often" concept.
 They favor the approach of giving access to a book early while it's still in development and continuously adding new chapters to it.

-Each [Leanpub eBook landing page](https://leanpub.com/stratospheric) provides information about the completeness and when the last changes were published:
+Each [Leanpub ebook landing page](https://leanpub.com/stratospheric) provides information about the completeness and when the last changes were published:

 ![Stratospheric Completeness Bar](/img/stratospheric-ebook/leanpub-completness-bar-stratospheric-example.png#center "Stratospheric Completeness Bar")

-Leanpub even allows creating preview versions of the eBook, a feature we heavily used to see a rendered version of our recent changes.
-This helped us quite a lot when preparing a new eBook version.
+Leanpub even allows creating preview versions of the ebook, a feature we heavily used to see a rendered version of our recent changes.
+This helped us quite a lot when preparing a new ebook version.

 We went for Leanpub because it's tech-friendly, easy-to-setup and offers fair royalties that the platform can automatically split between co-authors.